COALAIP/specs/README.md

 Reference implementations are [here](IMPLEMENTATIONS.md).

-And, [Here's](CONTRIBUTING.MD) how to contribute to this doc, or to code.
+And, [here's](CONTRIBUTING.MD) how to contribute to this doc, or to the code.
 Main contributors to this doc are listed at the bottom (thanks all!).

 Don't be shy -- please give us your questions, suggestions or feedback.
 Thanks very much:)